Trump says he is on same page with Fauci, is not firing him

 President Donald Trump said on Monday he liked leading health expert Anthony Fauci and did not intend to fire him after Fauci said in an interview that earlier mitigation efforts against the coronavirus outbreak could have saved more lives.
 At a sometimes contentious briefing with reporters, Trump said he and Fauci had been on the same page "from the beginning" about the virus and played a video for reporters defending his administration's response.

-At the briefing on Monday Fauci said he was answering a hypothetical question in the interview and made clear that Trump had listened to him when he recommended mitigation efforts that included strict social distancing measures.
-"I think he's a wonderful guy," Trump said of Fauci, while adding that not everyone was happy with him.
+At the briefing on Monday, Fauci said he was answering a hypothetical question in the interview and made clear that Trump had listened to him when he recommended mitigation efforts.
+"I like him," Trump said of Fauci.
+"I think he's a wonderful guy."
+Trump said he had been on the same page with Fauci from the beginning of the crisis, but added that not everyone was happy with the doctor.

-The Republican president in the past has repeated critical tweets of officials or enemies rather than make the criticism himself.
-The retweet fueled speculation Trump was running out of patience with the popular scientist and could fire him, prompting a White House denial before Trump's briefing.
-White House spokesman Hogan Gidley said Trump's retweet addressed what he considered a false report on his travel restriction involving China, where the novel coronavirus originated.

-Fauci has assumed national prominence - and a degree of affection - as a leader in the fight against the coronavirus.
+Fauci has assumed national prominence - and a degree of popular affection - as a leader in the fight against the coronavirus, which has killed 23,543 people in the United States and infected 583,990, according to a Reuters tally.
 He has contradicted or corrected Trump on scientific matters during the public health crisis, including whether the anti-malaria drug hydroxychloroquine is effective against the virus.

+On Monday, Fauci made a point of saying the president had followed his advice on putting social distancing recommendations in place for the country.
+"The president listened to the recommendation," Fauci said.
+"The first and only time that I went in and said: 'We should do mitigation strongly,' the response was, 'Yes, we'll do it.'"

+'VERY COMPLICATED' The Republican president in the past has repeated critical tweets of officials or enemies rather than make the criticism himself.
+The retweet fueled speculation Trump was running out of patience with Fauci and could fire him, prompting a White House denial before Trump's briefing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)